Dedicated to Representing Ohio’s Injured Workers

 When you work for a living, any disruption in your income can be difficult for you and your family.
 At the Law Offices of Charles W. Kranstuber, LPA, we provide experienced legal representation to ensure you receive your workers’ compensation benefits in a timely manner.

 Were you injured on the job and are unable to work?
 Call the Law Offices of Charles W. Kranstuber, LPA today at 614-255-6134 to arrange your free consultation.
-Or, contact us and we will be in touch with you promptly.
+Or, contact us online and we will be in touch with you promptly.

 What types of workers’ compensation benefits are available?